MSFT-GRRojas/OfficeDocs-SharePoint/migration/mm-user-mapping-file.md

 ## Create a user-mapping file for data content migration

 Migration Manager uses a default user-mapping file when migrating your file shares, however, you can choose to create your own using the following guidelines.
 Use any text editor, or an application like Excel, to create the CSV file.
+Use the CSV to map a user from fabrikam.com to contoso.com.
+(Example, user@fabrikam.com will have permissions copied to user@contoso.com)

  **CSV file format**